SECTION 1 – YOUR BOOKING

 GENERAL HEALTH INFORMATION

-In-flight health : For comprehensive information including DVT (Deep Vein Thrombosis) see www.fitfortravel.nhs.uk.
+In-flight health : For information including DVT (Deep Vein Thrombosis) see www.fitfortravel.nhs.uk.

-Sun protection and appropriate clothing : We advise that you use a high factor sunscreen and wear UV protective sunglasses for protection from the high levels of UV in the mountains and southern European countries.
+Sun protection and appropriate clothing : We advise that you use a high factor sunscreen and wear UV protective ski googles/sunglasses for protection from the high levels of UV in the mountains.

 SECTION 6 – GENERAL INFORMATION ON TRAVEL

-Towels and linens : The hotels and boats that we feature include towels and linens – you do not need to take your own.
+Towels and linens : All hotels and condos that we offer include all towels and linens – you do not need to take your own.
 Hotel properties generally offer daily housekeeping.
 Some of the more luxurious condos and apartments also offer daily housekeeping.
 Most offer weekly housekeeping with a smaller mid-stay towel change and freshen up.

 Scandinavia : Self catering properties provide linen and towels in a bag and you will need to make your own bed on arrival.
 Housekeeping is generally provided on departure only.
 You will be expected to leave the property in a tidy state, empty bins and put dirty crockery and utensils in the dishwasher and turn it on.

 Weather and driving conditions : Please remember that in a mountain environment it is very difficult to predict the weather and conditions can change quickly.
 If you are on a self-drive holiday take extra care driving on mountain roads and always check and heed local advice on road conditions.